 Quality assurance checks in the forefront of a study whether all legal and regulatory requirements for the conduct of clinical studies are fulfilled and supports the respective study management in fulfilling these requirements.
 It is in close contact with the DZNE's Legal Affairs and Data Protection staff units.
 A key focus here is to ensure that the safety and rights of study participants are guaranteed as well as to review applications for the transfer of data and biomaterial within the framework of research projects and to pass them on to the relevant committees.

-A prerequisite for the review of a planned study for compliance with all regulatory requirements is the registration of the study by submitting the "Human Studies“ form via email@example.com.
+A prerequisite for the review of a planned study for compliance with all regulatory requirements is the registration of the study by submitting the "Human Studies“ form via klinische-studien(at)dzne.de.

 In clinical studies, the Clinical Monitor monitors the progress of the study and the conduct, documentation and reporting in accordance with the study protocol, Standard Operating Procedures (SOPs), Good Clinical Practice (ICH-GCP) as well as compliance with applicable regulatory requirements and the protection of the rights and well-being of subjects.
 This includes, among other things, the verification of the qualification of the study group members, the available resources and facilities, the handling of trial drugs as well as the verification of all written consent declarations, the reported data on the basis of the original documents (source data verification).
 On-site monitoring ensures that the participating trial centres have all up-to-date documentation and testing materials available that are necessary for the proper conduct and compliance with legal regulations.

-In cooperation with the "Mathematics, statistics and informatics methods for support of clinical research" research group and the Institute of Medical Biometry, Informatics and Epidemiology (IMBIE) of the University of Bonn the clinical research platform offers support for both clinical trials and strictly scientific projects to the clinical researchers of the DZNE.
+In cooperation with the Institute of Medical Biometry, Informatics and Epidemiology (IMBIE) of the University of Bonn the clinical research platform offers support for both clinical trials and strictly scientific projects to the clinical researchers of the DZNE.
 The approach is to translate scientific problems into realistic study designs with statistically verifiable hypotheses.
 This is done by determining clinically relevant results, estimating the sample size and statistically evaluating the study data using a statistical analysis plan.
+The entire portfolio ranges from statistical advice to statistical reports.